 In her own Ayurvedic recipes, Divya also avoids nightshades (potatoes, tomatoes, eggplants, peppers) because of their believed inflammatory qualities.
 “Being a vegetarian for spiritual and environmental reasons, I also do not include meat, fish, and eggs in my Ayurvedic cooking,” she added.

-Look for the best quality whole grains and sweeteners, lentils, fruits and vegetables, nuts and seeds, cultured ghee and cold-pressed oils, freshly milled wholegrain flours, and grass-fed dairy—and add flavor with a wide variety of spices.
-“I use these healing and delicious foods not only in my own cooking, but also at Divya’s Kitchen,” Divya added.
+Look for the best quality whole grains and sweeteners, lentils, fruits and vegetables, nuts and seeds, cultured ghee and cold-pressed oils, freshly milled whole grain flours, and grass-fed dairy—and add flavor with a wide variety of spices.
+“I use these healing and delicious foods not only in my own cooking but also at Divya’s Kitchen,” Divya added.

-Obviously, it’s going to be difficult going from holiday eating to a strict Ayurvedic diet, which is why Divya suggests starting off slowly, and being gentle on yourself.
+Obviously, it’s going to be difficult going from holiday eating to a strict Ayurvedic diet, which is why Divya suggests starting off slowly and being gentle with yourself.
 “If you are open to improving an eating habit or two, I would strongly suggest you go slow.
 I’ve heard many wise people say that we shouldn’t incorporate sudden, drastic changes if they make us unhappy,” she said, adding: “don’t suddenly deprive yourself of your favorite not-so-healthy dishes.
 That would reduce happiness, and being unhappy is definitely not balancing.”
 Instead, begin to incorporate healthy changes in your diet by first trying a few of the simple things: for example, start replacing processed, refined foods with their wholesome origins.
 The best evidence of what diet works for you is your personal experience.